Ferb Fletcher: Creation and conception

-Ferb was created by Phineas and Ferb co-creators Dan Povenmire and Jeff "Swampy" Marsh, who originally met as layout artists on the Fox Network animated series The Simpsons.
+Ferb was created by Phineas and Ferb creators Dan Povenmire and Jeff "Swampy" Marsh, who originally met as layout artists on the Fox Network animated series The Simpsons.
 Phineas and Ferb was inspired by their boyhood memories of summer vacation; Povenmire and Marsh both felt the theme of school in television had fallen to redundancy and wanted to create a series that took place solely in the summertime.

 Ferb's name was derived from that of a mutual friend of Povenmire and Marsh named Frank, who "owns more tools than anyone [they] know."
 Frank was a set-builder who had worked building and designing sets for shows such as Star Trek: Deep Space Nine.
 Frank's wife disliked Frank's name and gave him the unusual nickname "Ferb".

 Design and voice

 Ferb was given a simplistic structure so that young audiences would be able to draw him easily.
 As with the other characters of Phineas and Ferb, Ferb's design is constructed of geometric shapes in homage to animator Tex Avery.
 Ferb's head is based on a rectangle with a wider top than bottom.
 A square is used for his nose, and an egg-shaped oval is used for his eyes.
 The eye furthest from the screen is always drawn larger than the other.
 Povenmire uses a nine-step process to draw Ferb, starting with his head and ending with touch ups.

 Ferb was originally going to be voiced by actor Mitchel Musso.
 However, when Phineas and Ferb was picked up as a full series, Povenmire and Marsh chose to make Ferb British and cast Thomas Sangster as his voice.
-However, they enjoyed Musso to a level that they recast him as the voice of the character Jeremy Johnson; although Musso no longer voices a title character, his new role allows him more lines.
-Sangster himself is a British actor and was among several cast members hired that hailed from the United Kingdom.
+However, they enjoyed Musso to a level that they recast him as the voice of the character Jeremy Johnson; although Musso no longer voiced a title character, his new role allowed him more lines.
+Sangster himself is a British actor and was among several cast members hired that hailed from England.
 Marsh himself had lived in the country for seven years and developed a fondness for the culture and people.